JonyEpsilon/gorilla-repl.org/configuration.md

   bind to all addresses.
 - `:nrepl-port` : the port that the nREPL server will be started up on.
 Defaults to a free port.

+In the case there is a firewall or proxy between your browser and a remote Gorilla repl, it might be possible that the websocket connection to the Gorilla repl is blocked.
+Gorilla uses websocket protocoll, which  is a rather new protocoll and lots of firewalls/proxies do not handle it correctly.
+The workarround for this is currently to create an ssh tunnel to the gorilla web application and access it via the tunnel.
+Like this teh websocket connection goes over the tunnel as well.
+Future versions of Gorilla repl might support secure websockets, which in general works better with firewalls/proxies.

 ### Configuration map options